CarsonTolleshaug/CarsonBlog/site/content/blog/copy-paste.md

 ---
 title: My Love-Hate Relationship with Copy & Paste
 date: 2021-04-29T11:00:00-07:00
+tags:
+- Opinion
+- Pair Programming
-image: images/blog/blog-post-04.jpg
+image: images/blog/post-copy-paste.jpg
-feature_image: images/blog/blog-details-image.jpg
+feature_image: images/blog/details-copy-paste.jpg
-tldr: next time you go to copy a big piece of code, maybe consider not doing that...
+tldr: next time you go to copy a big piece of code, maybe consider not doing that.
 ---

 This may come as a shock to my fellow developers, but I'm not a big fan of copying and pasting code.